Facebook froze as anti-vaccine comments swarmed users | Federal News Network

 Despite this, Facebook employees acknowledged they had “no idea” just how bad anti-vaccine sentiment was in the comments sections on Facebook posts.
 But company research in February found that as much as 60% of the comments on vaccine posts were anti-vaccine or vaccine reluctant.

-“That’s a huge problem and we need to fix it,” the presentation on March 9 read.

-Even worse, company employees admitted they didn’t have a handle on catching those comments.
-And if they did, Facebook didn’t have a policy in place to take the comments down.
-The free-for-all was allowing users to swarm vaccine posts from news outlets or humanitarian organizations with negative comments about vaccines.
+Even worse, company employees admitted they didn’t have a handle on catching those comments, or a policy in place to take them down.

 “Our ability to detect (vaccine hesitancy) in comments is bad in English — and basically non-existent elsewhere,” another internal memo posted on March 2 said.

-Los Angeles resident Derek Beres, an author and fitness instructor, sees anti-vaccine content thrive in the comments every time he promotes immunizations on his accounts on Instagram, which is owned by Facebook.
-Last year, Beres began hosting a podcast with friends after they noticed conspiracy theories about COVID-19 and vaccines were swirling on the social media feeds of popular health and wellness influencers.
+Los Angeles resident Derek Beres, an author and fitness instructor, sees anti-vaccine content thrive in the comments every time he promotes immunizations on his account on Instagram, which is owned by Facebook.
+Last year, Beres began hosting a podcast after noticing conspiracy theories about COVID-19 and vaccines were swirling on the social media feeds of health and wellness influencers.

 Earlier this year, when Beres posted a picture of himself receiving the COVID-19 shot, some on social media told him he would likely drop dead in six months’ time.